blog advertising.

 This is a fantastic demonstration of how to use free content as a way to encourage people to sign up for a highly relevant paid product – in this case the unlocking of further strategies.

-For example, product review sites where the products aren’t that interesting (think fridges, vacuums, etc.) are going to really struggle to get people subscribing for a mailing list.
-It’s different when the product has a cult following (think iPhones, video games, PC hardware, etc.), but where someone is just looking to see if a thing is good or bad based on others’ reviews then there isn’t much more you can do than ads.
+It’s different when the product has a cult following (think iPhones, video games, PC hardware, etc.), but if someone is just looking to see if a thing is good or bad based on others’ reviews, then there isn’t much more you can do than ad revenue.

-Another situation might be where you site gets a lot of traffic but is about a very generalized group of sub-topics.
-Some magazines and newspapers run into this issue – while one reader might like to see articles on climate science updates that doesn’t mean they’ll want to read about elections in New York.
-In this situation it’s still preferable to use affiliate product where you can, but some advertising might be necessary.
+Some magazines and newspapers run into this issue—while one reader might like to see articles on climate science updates, that doesn’t mean they’ll want to read about elections in New York.
+In this situation, it’s still preferable to use affiliate products where you can, but some ads might be necessary.

-The last option I wanted to throw out there is when an advertiser approaches you directly and wants to place ads on your blog exclusively.
-They might buy naming rights, or sponsor your site for a period of time.
-This could happen, for example, if your blog is about a new movie or video game that is coming out.
-In that scenario you have complete control over the ads and the price.
+They might buy naming rights or sponsor your site for a period of time.
+This could happen, for example, if a blog is about a new movie or video game coming out – as long as it’s not infringing on copyrights.
+In that scenario, you have complete control over the ads and the price.

 Please leave a comment.